MariusTanase/MariusTanase/README.md

 # Hello there 👋, I'm Marius Tanase!

-I'm a passionate web developer specializing in the MERN stack and always on the lookout for new learning opportunities.
-Currently seeking Junior roles focused on the MERN stack.
+I'm a passionate full-stack developer specializing in the MERN stack and always on the lookout for new learning opportunities.
+I'm also a cofounder of WhoshMail.

 ## 🌟 Latest Projects